All Eyes on ChimpsBy Hannah Schardt; photos by Suzi Eszterhas

 CHIMPS IN TROUBLE

 Once, millions of chimpanzees lived in Africa.
 But people cut down much of their forest home and caught many chimps to eat or to sell as pets.
 Today, fewer than 300,000 remain.
 Even in protected places such as Kibale National Park, chimps are in trouble.
 People who live nearby sneak into the park to set snares, or traps, to catch other kinds of animals.
 Sometimes a chimp gets a leg or arm caught in one of the hard-to-see snares.
-So a team of rangers from the Kibale Chimpanzee Project roams the forest, removing snares before they can snag a chimp.
+So conservation patrol teams from the Kibale Chimpanzee Project work with Uganda Wildlife Authority rangers to roam the forest, removing snares before they can snag a chimp.
 People aren’t only looking AT Kibale’s chimps all day, every day.
 They’re also looking OUT for them!